tanchongmin/taskgen/README.md

 - TaskGen Details (Part 1): https://www.youtube.com/watch?v=O_XyTT7QGH4
 - TaskGen Details (Part 2): https://www.youtube.com/watch?v=OWk7moRfTPE
 - TaskGen Ask Me Anything: https://www.youtube.com/watch?v=mheIWKugqF4

-Outreach / Consultancy Services:
-- As part of our outreach efforts, we are actively providing consultation services to integrate TaskGen into your production pipelines.
-Contact [John](https://www.linkedin.com/in/john-chong-min-tan-94652288/) or [Brian](https://www.linkedin.com/in/brianlimyisheng/) to schedule an appointment!

 ### Creator's Preamble
 Happy to share that the task-based agentic framework I have been working on - TaskGen - is largely complete!